Skip to content

 • Weekly review of comments and results

-• Monthly patient-experience committee meeting includes multidisciplinary participation, where the organization develops a plan for improvement and sustainability, plans to celebrate success, and monthly data reporting across the organization
+• Monthly patient-experience committee meetings include multidisciplinary participation, where the organization develops a plan for improvement and sustainability, plans to celebrate success, and monthly data reporting across the organization.

 • Process for distribution or patient comments to key leaders